February 4, 2019; revised August 2, 2019; August 13, 2021

 - I have explained in the post, “Breath Meditation Is Addictive and Harmful in the Long Run,” how “breath meditation” can provide a temporary relief, AND why that can be addictive and bad in the long run.

-- In order understand “sati,” we need to look at the ultimate goal of a Buddhist.
+- To understand “sati,” we need to look at the ultimate goal of a Buddhist.

 One Needs to be Mindful of the Goal in Buddha Dhamma